JonathanPham/Fluid-Simulation-and-Physics-Based-Animation/README.md

 ### Since the area is pretty big, GET STARTED WITH:
 * **Physics based fluid simulation**.
 * [Publications on Physics based fluid simulation from RWTH Aachen](https://animation.rwth-aachen.de/publication/0560_0559_0558_051_0555_0554_0549_054/).
-* Book on [Fluid Engine Development](https://fluidenginedevelopment.org), it's [documentation](https://fluidenginedevelopment.org/documentation/) and [github code link for the book](https://github.com/doyubkim/fluid-engine-dev).
+* Book on [Fluid Engine Development](https://fluidenginedevelopment.org), it's [documentation](https://fluidenginedevelopment.org/documentation/) and [github code link for the book](https://github.com/doyubkim/fluid-engine-dev). **This book explains how to create a fluid simulation engine from scratch.**